BeaconFramework/beacon-network-manager/README.md

 ## Client Tools

-The FederatedSDN comes with a set of client tools to invoke operations over the different resources.
+The Beacon Network Manager comes with a set of client tools to invoke operations over the different resources.

-They need the FederatedSDN server and a valid username and password.
+They need the Beacon Network Manager server and a valid username and password.
 The defaults are:

 :root_username: "root"